-Upon request, Verda Healthcare will provide the criteria used to make a coverage decision in the UM program in writing.
+Upon request, Verda Healthcare and its delegated entities will provide the criteria used to make a coverage decision in the UM program in writing.
 Verda Healthcare has established policies and procedures for registering and responding to member appeals and grievances if a member or authorized representative is not satisfied with a coverage decision.
 Refer to the Medicare Appeals and Grievances section for more information.